 It’s so exciting to watch your young infant grow and develop and learn new skills, isn’t it?
 For most parents, the first major mobility milestone we squeal over is watching our babies learn to roll over.
 You know what I mean, right?
 That first time you see your baby arch her back, lift her head, lean to one side, and then suddenly – FLOP!
-She’s rolled!
+She’s rolling over!

-So cute and exciting.
-Unless it’s happening during sleep.
-Then it’s frustrating and exhausting.
+So cute and exciting!
+Unless… it’s happening during sleep.
+Then, it’s frustrating and exhausting.
 Why?
 Because (as I know many of you can attest) a baby who’s rolling is a baby who’s NOT sleeping.

 So how can you manage your little baby’s rolling during sleep, and keep her safe, while also ensuring that she’s getting enough sleep?

 Read on for details!

 Baby Rolling Over In Sleep: Why It Happens